sashamensk/working-with-streams/README.md

 See examples in unit tests in [ReadingFromStreamTests.cs](WorkingWithStreams.Tests/ReadingFromStreamTests.cs) file.

-You can use [List&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) list for storing a list of char arrays, and [Array.Resize](https://docs.microsoft.com/en-us/dotnet/api/system.array.resize) method for changing the number of elements of a one-dimensional array.
+You can use the [List&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) list for storing a list of char arrays and the [Array.Resize](https://docs.microsoft.com/en-us/dotnet/api/system.array.resize) method for changing the number of elements of a one-dimensional array.

 #### Section Questions